Request your fast, free quote today!

 Finally, check the prefilters used on the vacuum.
-There should be multiple layers of prefiltration to remove as much contaminant as possible before they reach the HEPA filter.
+There should be multiple prefiltration layers to remove as much contaminant as possible before they reach the HEPA filter.
 Effective prefilters extend the life of the HEPA filter and help reduce operating costs.
 Good quality HEPA vacuums utilize three and even four prefilters in some cases.

 HEPA Vacuums Today

-Today, HEPA vacuums are employed in a wide variety of industries to address the safety and health of workers and residents in any environment where the inhalation of microscopic particles can pose a health risk.
-One of the most widespread uses of HEPA vacuums today is in the duct cleaning service industry where the recovery of mold spores and other dangerous particles is critical.
+Today, these vacuums are employed in a wide variety of industries to address the safety and health of workers and residents in any environment where the inhalation of microscopic particles can pose a health risk.
+One of the most widespread uses of HEPA vacuums today is in the duct cleaning service industry, where the recovery of mold spores and other dangerous particles is critical.
 See for more HEPA vacuum uses.

 HEPA filters are so efficient that only 3 out of every 10,000 particles that enter the filter will get through.
-Interestingly enough, HEPA filters actually become more efficient with age as the trapped particles make the air passages in the filter even smaller and more difficult for particles to navigate.
+Interestingly enough, these filters actually become more efficient with age as the trapped particles make the air passages in the filter even smaller and more difficult for particles to navigate.

-Industrial HEPA Vacuums
+Industrial quality Vacuums

 Industrial HEPA Vacuums and Sick Building Syndrome